maestro-server/webdocs/docs/developer/architecture/analytics_front.rst

 Analytics Front
 ---------------

-Analytics Front App is front end of analytics graph of Maestro Server, yours responsibility is:
+Analytics Front Application is responsable to expose diagrams to the user:

+- Public/private authorization
-- Authentication
+- Expose svgs diagrams
-- Show graphs SVGs
-- Upload internal SVGs of analytics
+- Upload private SVGs

 ..
 Warning::
-	This service can be external access
+	This service need to expose an external access

 ----------

-We using DDD to organize the code, has infra, repositories, entities (values objects), interfaces, application, and domain, if like to learn read this article is very cool `DDD in Node Apps <https://blog.codeminer42.com/nodejs-and-good-practices-354e7d763626>`_
+We use DDD approach to organize a code, they have an infra, repositories, entities (values objects), interfaces, application, and domain folders. `DDD in Node Apps <https://blog.codeminer42.com/nodejs-and-good-practices-354e7d763626>`_

 .. image:: ../../_static/screen/fluxo_data.png

-Analytics its have constructed with `KrakenJs <http://krakenjs.com/>`_, we create a lot of middleware and organize by domain.

-Core API, organized by modules:
+Analytics is made with `KrakenJs <http://krakenjs.com/>`_.

+Follow a module flow diagram:

 .. image:: ../../_static/screen/analytics_front.png
    :alt: Maestro Server - Analytics front architecture

-- Core
-- Authetication
-- Graph
-- View

 ----------

-**Installation with node**
+**Installing node**

-    - Nodejs 8 or above
+    - Nodejs >=8
-    - MongoDB 3.4
+    - MongoDB >=3.4
     - RabbitMQ
-    - AWS S3 (If using S3 upload)
+    - AWS S3 (To use as a external storage)

-Download de repository
+To Download the repository, go to:

 .. code-block:: bash